Classification of tight contact structures on small Seifert fibered L-spaces: Convex surface theory, overtwistedness, and isotopies

-In our case, the decomposition $\Sigma\times S^1=\Sigma'\times S^1\cup C_1\cup C_2$ always exists as we are dealing with the zero-twisting structures, both thickened tori are minimally twisting.
-Furthermore, in all the cases one of the slopes will have the form $-\frac{1}{q}$.
-With addition of \cite[Section 3]{G}, Lemma \ref{lem:A} can be reformulated in the sense of \cite[Lemmas 2.7, 2.8]{GLS}.
+In our case, the decomposition $\Sigma\times S^1=\Sigma'\times S^1\cup C_1\cup C_2$ always exists as we are dealing with the zero-twisting structures; both thickened tori are minimally twisting \cite[Lemma 5.1]{Ho.II}.
+The condition on the background structure, no boundary parallel dividing curves on the convex section, follows (as in \cite[Lemma 5.4]{GLS}) from the fact that $\xi$ is appropriate on $\Sigma\times S^1$ (such that, there is no embedded $T^2\times I$ with $T^2$ isotopic to a boundary component, and $I$-twisting at least $\pi$).
+And the latter is satisfied for any $\Sigma\times S^1$, cut as a background out of tight small Seifert manifold \cite[Lemma 2.4]{Wu}.
+With addition of \cite[Section 3]{G}, Lemma \ref{lem:A} can be reformulated in the sense of \cite[Lemmas 5.7, 5.8]{GLS}.